Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 \begin{Claim} The base orbifold of the fibration of $S^3/G$ induced by the Hopf fibration of $S^3$ is $S^2$ with two cone points of index $nr/2$.
 The Euler number of the fibration of $S^3/G$ is $-2m/nr.$ \end{Claim}

 \begin{proof} By Lemma~\ref{rel-orbifold-base} the base orbifold of $S^3/G$ is the quotient of the base orbifold of the Hopf fibration (a 2-sphere) by the action induced by $G$.
 Using the formulae given in Section~\ref{Seifert orbifold} we can compute that the action induced by $G$ on the 2-sphere corresponds to the action of a cyclic group of rotations of order $nr/2$, fixing the two points that are the images of the two fibers $\alpha_1$ and $\alpha_2$.
 This proves the first part of our statement.
-The action of $G$ on the base orbifold shows that the generic fiber of $S^3/G$ is covered by $nr/2$ distinct fibers of $S^3$; since the order of $G$ is $mnr/2$ each fiber of $S^3$ covers $m$ times its image in $S^3/G.$ By Theorem~\ref{eulero} the Euler number is $-2m/nr.$ \end{proof}
+The action of $G$ on the base orbifold shows that the generic fiber of $S^3/G$ is covered by $nr/2$ distinct fibers of $S^3$; since the order of $G$ is $mnr/2$ each fiber of $S^3$ is an $m$-fold cover of its image in $S^3/G.$ By Theorem~\ref{eulero}, the Euler number is $-2m/nr.$ \end{proof}

 To complete the description of the fibration of $S^3/G$, we have to compute the invariants of the exceptional fibers.